 LinkedIn’s annual report found that the top three hard skills companies needed were all data science specialties: cloud computing, statistical analysis, and data mining.
 And data skills have been at the top of this list for the last 5 years.

 Data science helps create better software and products.
 They can predict user requirements to help build smarter, better solutions that the customers actually want.

 Data engineering will also be highly sought after.
 These individuals take the insights of data scientists and apply them to businesses.
 Together, data scientists and data engineers will work together to create better AI, real-time analytics, and augmented analytics.

 Now You Know the Top Data Science Trends of the Year!

 Now you know the top data science trends of the year.
 Don’t fall behind!
-Sign up for a data science course in one of these topics today so that you can stay current in your education.
+Consider getting your masters in data science which can open up so many new doors in your career.
+Or at the very least, sign up for a data science course in one of these topics today so that you can stay current in your education.